GHOST-Aram/friendly-docs/venues/venues.md

 - [Visit the documentation](./docs/get.md)

 ## GET One venue
-Retrieve information about a specific venue by id.
+Retrieve information about a specific venue by ID.
 - [Visit the documentation](./docs/[id]/get.md)

 ## GET Multiple venues by `creatorId`
-Retrieve information about a venues listed by a specific host.
+Retrieve information about venues listed by a specific host.
 - [Visit the documentation](./docs/creators/[creatorId]/get.md)

 ## PUT venue